 Instead of long paragraphs designed to convince professors that you understand your subject, a news article has short paragraphs (usually 1-3 sentences) with details carefully chosen to help non-experts understand your subject.

-An essay begins with a question, and builds towards a persuasive answer.
+An essay begins with a problem, and builds towards a persuasive presentation of evidence supporting answer.
 It progresses from uncertainty to certainty, by carefully arranging evidence in order to persuade the reader.

 When done well, the academic essay